 As an actor and classically trained singer, Jess is versatile in all styles and began impersonating professionally when she played the title role of Little Voice, (which she recently reprised on a national tour with Beverly Callrd, Ray Quinn and Joe McGann.
 The production was directed by the play’s very own author, Jim Cartwright).

-Following her first foray into impressions, Jess was invited to join Dead Ringers on BBC2 as a regular cast member for the final 2 series.
+Following this first foray into impressions, Jess was invited to join the Dead Ringers team on BBC2 as a regular cast member for the final 2 series.

 Jess went on to provide the female impressions on Headcases, an animated satirical show similar to Spitting Image, which appeared on ITV and more recently Newzoids.

 Jess has since worked as an impressionist in various series including; The Impressions Show with Culshaw and Stephenson and Rory Bremner’s Election Report.

 Other TV credits include BBC3’s hit show, Murder In Successville, Channel 4’s The Last Leg, CBBC’s The Dog Ate My Homework, Scoop, The Slammer.

 Jess regularly appears on BBC Radio London to review the Sunday newspapers and the forthcoming week of TV.

 As a performer, Jess’ most recent credits include; The Now Show, Rich Hall’s Election Breakdown, Sixty Days Of Trump, Newsjack for Radio 4 Extra, Robinson has also recorded numerous episodes of 15 Minute Musical, The Secret World, and Radio 4 sitcoms – The Music Teacher, The Castle and Mr Muzak.